hputnam/Geoduck_Conditioning/Protocols/20181030_DailyWetLabInfo.md

 	- If the tank is low on CO<sub>2</sub>, contact Hollie @ hputnam.uri.edu asap so more can be ordered.
 It can take up to 1 week to arrive.

-2. Check Apex Fusion for current and overnight tank conditions.
+2. Check Apex Fusionfor current and overnight tank conditions.
 Make sure these data match with what the desired conditions/fluctuations are set to for each tank.
+Note: the Apex Fusion app on you phone is very useful and will send you text alerts at "alarm" conditions (e.g. C02 tan runs dry - apex sends text alert when pH rises above target threshold)

 - **[**Tris_Calibration**](#Tris_Calibration)**
-	- Measure pH (mV) and Temperature (°C) across a range below your lowest temperature and above your highest at ~0.4°C increments
+	- With a falcon tube 1/2 full of tris solution (1-3 days old), measure pH (mV) and temperature (°C) across a range below your lowest temperature (in your experimental tanks) and above your highest at ~0.4°C increments.
+(Hint: warm the tube with your hand make sure to lightly rotate/mix while recording data)
-	- Save a new CSV file named today's date (yyyymmdd.csv) and save to the "pH_Calibration_Files" folder found in BioMin_HIS/RAnalysis/Data/pH_Calibration_Files.
+	- Save a new CSV file named today's date (yyyymmdd.csv) and save to the "pH_Calibration_Files" folder found in Geoduck_Conditioning/RAnalysis/Data/pH_Calibration_Files.
 	- Run the R Script titled "pH_Tris_Curve.R" on RStudio.
+You will need to change the name of your file to call.
 Check the R^2 value and do not move on until the R^2 is equal to or above 0.98.
+This is often due to measurement error (e.g. rapid temp increase), but if this reoccurs you may need to replace tris buffer.
+	- NOTE: tris calibration must be completed everyday.
+It is most convenient to do this in the algae room where small batch cultures are stored.
+There is a small refridgerator here to reuse an ice pack and the cold room prevents large temperature spikes.
+Refill falcon tube with tris buffer every 3 days
 - **[**Measure**](#Measure) pH, temperature, and salinity of each tank in use.**
-	- Take these measurements 2-3 times daily.
+	- Take these measurements: a.) once a day for long-term experiments b.)
+2-3 times daily for short-term experiments
 	- If measuring in a larval tank use the falcon tube with 153µm mesh, the plastic round bin and turkey baster to collect water sample so as not to interfere with larvae or carry them over on the probe.
 	- Remember to rinse falcon tube, plastic round bin, and turkey baster in between measurements of tanks with larvae.
 	- Update "Daily_Temp_pH_Sal.csv".
 - **Take [**water_samples**](#water_samples) immediately as/after probe measurements are taken from each tank.**
 	- Take water samples 1 time daily unless the experiment is short (1-2 days) and then take multiple water samples each day along with multiple probe measurements.
+	- If measuring TA same day, use a filter to take water samples to avoid confounds due to algae cells (Note: iso, pavlova, tet genera are ~5-12um)
 - **Measure and calculate [**flow_rates**](#flow_rates) for all tanks.**
 	- Update "Flow_Rates.csv".
+	- Flow rate (if no flow meter) can be measured with stopwatch and graduated cylinder
 - **Run [Titration_Alkalinity](#Titration_Alkalinity) Water Samples.**
 	- Plan time accordingly, 9 samples will take 1.5 number of hours with BioMin_URI method.
+	- NOTE: if you are completing TA everyday, it is most effective to complete the daily set-up routine **first thing in the morning** (titrant purge for air bubbles, pH calibration, and CRMs).

 #### Daily Data Logging and Backup
 - Take detailed notes every day in the notebook.
 Make sure to include introduction and summary sentences, not just list of tanks or samples.